markdownlint/markdownlint/RULES.md

 not parse headers that don't have a blank line before, and will parse them as regular text.

-## MD022 - Headers must start at the beginning of the line
+## MD023 - Headers must start at the beginning of the line

+Tags: headers, spaces

 This rule is triggered when a header is indented by one or more spaces: